-PhD Students and Postdoctoral Fellows are invited to submit research abstracts and case studies in the PhD Translational Research Competition to be held in conjunction with the Annual Meeting of the Florida Chapter of the American College of Cardiology.
+PhD Students and Postdoctoral Fellows are invited to submit research abstracts in the PhD Translational Research Competition to be held in conjunction with the Annual Meeting of the Florida Chapter of the American College of Cardiology.
 See eligibility requirements below.

-Abstracts and case studies may represent work in progress or may have been previously submitted for publication or presentation at a national meeting in 2021.
-Further, abstracts or case studies submitted in this competition are not precluded from submission for future publication or presentation.
+Abstracts may represent work in progress or may have been previously submitted for publication or presentation at a national meeting in 2024.
+Further, abstracts submitted in this competition are not precluded from submission for future publication or presentation.
 The PhD Translational Research Competition is part of a regional meeting and, clearly, will not preclude the PhD Student or Postdoctoral Fellow from submitting the abstract in a future endeavor.
-Please note a maximum of four submissions will be considered per first author.
-If more than four are submitted, only the first four submissions will be reviewed.
-Abstracts and case studies are to be submitted electronically via Oxford Abstracts by June 19, 2021.
+Please note a maximum of three submissions will be considered per first author.
+If more than three are submitted, only the first three submissions will be reviewed.
+Abstracts are to be submitted via Oxford Abstracts by May 3, 2024.
 Paper and emailed copies will not be accepted.

 Review, Selection and Notification